Our Mission

 The Problem Is Clear—And So Is the Solution.

-But right now, we’re only reaching a fraction of the kids who need it.
+But right now, we’re only reaching a small fraction of the kids who need it.

-We have the model.
+We have a proven model.
 We’ve seen the outcomes.
 Now we need your help to scale it.

 Jefferson High School Alum